 Choose a food reward that allows you to give only a tiny piece at a time.
 Frozen peas are a good choice, as are cut up pieces of hot dog or cooked, unsalted chicken.
 Make sure that the treat you select is highly desirable and can be swallowed right away; don’t use something your dog is used to, like their regular food or treats, and don’t use something that your dog has to chew (it will slow down training).
+Something like a Chicken Poppers dog treat works perfectly.
 Eventually, you should be able to transition from food rewards to praise and affection.
 But in the beginning, you’ll want to have food rewards on you at all times.
 Consider investing in a treat pouch that you can wear on your belt.

 Consistency is incredibly important in positive reinforcement training, so decide on your command words and stick to them!
 And make sure that everyone in your household is using exactly the same commands.